 Receive current active tasks from the Galaxy Server

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to receive current active tasks from the Galaxy Server for a given authenticated Galaxy user inside his MDE Tool (Papyrus/Modelio).

 When a Galaxy user launches its MDE Tool, he has to authenticate him-self on the Galaxy Server.
 After a successful authentication, the Process Enactment Client inside the MDE Tool will request from the Galaxy server all current active tasks for the user.
 An automatic poll mechanism is started in order to be notified if new active tasks are affected to the current user.
 This mechanism is stopped when the MDE Tool is closed.